savagesnake/javascript/README.md

     concatenate the values to create a random phrase

 ### Array Iteration
-    Use for loop to access array vales and index and print to console
+    Use for loop to access array vales and index and print to console [ js file ](js/arrayIteration.js)

 * Display all of the values on a array

   pseudocode